microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Analyzing text with Azure Machine Learning and Cognitive Services.md

 3. Make sure you copy the scoring URI from the output of the last cell of this notebook.
 The scoring URI value is needed in the final notebook of this hands-on lab.

-## Exercise 2: Create and Deploy a Custom Deep Learning Model using Keras
+## Exercise 2: Create and deploy a custom Deep Learning Model using Keras

 Duration: 60 minutes

 In this exercise, you use Keras to construct and train a Deep Neural Network (DNN) called the Long Short-Term Memory (LSTM) recurrent neural network.
 LSTM works well for text classification problems, especially when used in conjunction with word embedding such as GloVe for word vectorization.
 In this notebook, you also learn how GloVe word embeddings perform on word analogy tasks.

-### Task 1: Run Notebook - 03 Claim Classification
+### Task 1: Run notebook - 03 Claim Classification

 1. Within the `notebooks` folder, select the notebook named **03 Claim Classification.ipynb**.
 This opens the notebook so you can read and execute the code it contains.